-- Follow the instructions on the Notice of Internet Availability of Proxy Materials or the proxy card to vote through the Internet or by telephone; - If you request to receive a paper copy of our proxy materials, mark, sign, date and promptly return the proxy card in the postage-paid envelope or follow the instructions on the proxy card to vote through the Internet or by telephone; or - · Attend in person and submit a ballot at the Annual Meeting.
+- · Follow the instructions on the Notice of Internet Availability of Proxy Materials or the proxy card to vote through the Internet or by telephone; - If you request to receive a paper copy of our proxy materials, mark, sign, date and promptly return the proxy card in the postage-paid envelope or follow the instructions on the proxy card to vote through the Internet or by telephone; or - · Attend in person and submit a ballot at the Annual Meeting.

-Only stockholders of record at the close of business on May 2, 2022 or their proxy holders may vote at the meeting.
+Only stockholders of record at the close of business on April 13, 2023 or their proxy holders may vote at the meeting.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 29, 2022.
-This proxy statement and the Company's 2021 Annual Report to Stockholders are available at www.investorvote.com/TUSK.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 7, 2023.
+This proxy statement and the Company's Annual Report on Form 10-K are available at www.investorvote.com/TUSK.